org-tigris-jsapar/jsapar/docs/basics_schema.md

 [http://jsapar.tigris.org/JSaParSchema/2.1/JSaParSchema.xsd](http://jsapar.tigris.org/JSaParSchema/2.1/JSaParSchema.xsd)

-If you want to download the XSD as a file, you will probably need to right click on the link above and choose *"Save link as..."* depending on your browser.
+If you want to download the XSD as a file, you will probably need to right-click on the link above and choose *"Save link as..."* depending on your browser.

 ## The Schema xml
 After the leading root `<schema>` element you need to define what type of input or output you have.
 There are two choices: